 German Business Etiquette

-When doing business in Germany, you will probably at some point need to attend meetings and spend time in the offices of your German colleagues.
-To avoid making a faux pas, you should familiarise yourself with the business etiquette in Germany.
-Most important is to have a working knowledge of the language, particularly your business […]
+When doing business in Germany, you will probably, at some point, need to attend meetings and spend time in the offices of your German colleagues.
+To avoid making faux pas, you should familiarise yourself with the business etiquette in Germany.
+Speaking German Most important is to have a working knowledge of the language, particularly in […]

 Increase in German Manufacturing

-There have already been signs of growth in German manufacturing and this could now get a boost from a proposed EU – US trade agreement.
-This makes it a great time to increase trade with Germany and learning German here in London would give you a definite advantage in this respect.
-The Transatlantic Trade and […]
+There have already been signs of growth in German manufacturing, which could now get a boost from a proposed EU – US trade agreement.
+This makes it a great time to increase trade with Germany, and learning German here in London would give you a definite advantage in this respect.
+The Transatlantic Trade and Investment […]

 Germany’s most liveable cities